 4 mg/mL syrup

-Each mL contains 4 mg docusate sodium USP.
+Each mL contains 4 mg of docusate sodium USP.
 Nonmedicinal ingredients: polyethylene glycol, glycerin, methylparaben, propylparaben, propylene glycol, dextrose (140.0 mg/mL), sucrose (225 mg/mL), sodium cyclamate, sodium citrate, citric acid, alcohol (0.0084 mL/mL), FD&C Red No.2, polysorbate, peppermint natural flavour, and purified water.

 How should I use this medication?

 For adults and children older than 12 years, the recommended dose ranges from 100 mg to 200 mg daily.

 For children 6 to 12 years old, the recommended dose is 100 mg daily.